AMC Hornet: Positioning

-Introduced in 1969 for the 1970 model year, the Hornet was the first car in a line of new models that AMC would introduce over the following three years, and it set the tone for what designer Dick Teague and chief executive officer Roy D. Chapin, Jr., had in mind for the company for the 1970s.
-AMC Hornet continued the maker's role as a "niche" marketer specializing in small cars.
-It also became one of AMCs best sellers.
+The compact-sized Hornet continued AMC's role as a "niche" marketer specializing in small cars.
+It became one of AMC's best sellers.
+The Hornet was the first car in a line of new models that AMC would introduce over the following three years.
+It set the tone for what designer Dick Teague and chief executive officer Roy D. Chapin Jr. had in mind for the company for the 1970s.
+The platform evolved into the four-wheel-drive Eagle that was produced through 1988.